Brian-S-Poon/Artemis/README.md

 # Artemis
-An application that helps users track and monitor crypto assets in real time updates.
+An application that helps users track and monitor crypto assets in timed intervals.

 ## Inspiration
 This application was inspired by an interest to track changes in cryptocurrencies in order to analyze data and evaluate personal financial investments.